-Esperanza’s board meets 11 times per year on the fourth Wednesday of the month.
+Esperanza’s board meets 11 times per year on the fourth Tuesday of the month at 6:00pm at Esperanza Community Housing.
 If you are interested in attending a meeting, please contact us at (213) 748-7285.

 Nancy Halpern Ibrahim

 Nancy Halpern Ibrahim, Esperanza’s Board President and Executive Director, joined the organization in 1995 as the founding Director of Health Programs.
 Ms. Ibrahim went on to design Esperanza Community Housing Corporation’s model Community Health Promoters Program, which generated pioneering community health collaboratives in the community.
 Among these collaboratives are The Los Angeles Healthy Homes Project /Proyecto Hogares Saludables, Rescatando Salud/Health Rescue Immunization Collaborative and Sonrisas de Esperanza/The Esperanza Smiles Dental Collaborative impact environmental health and slum housing, early childhood immunizations, and oral hygiene, respectively.

 Ms. Ibrahim is a founding board member of the Coalition for Community Health the Southern California Healthy Homes Collaborative.
 She is also on the Founding Board of Trust South L.A. (formerly known as the Figueroa Corridor Community Land Trust).
 Ms. Ibrahim represents Esperanza Community Housing Corporation in the Figueroa Corridor Coalition for Economic Justice.